AimPizza/todo-md-rs/README.md

 thoughts (feel free to discuss these decisions):

 - tasks with hypehns `-` only wouldn't make sense in the context of note-taking since they stand for a bullet point so they're not respected as a task.
+This deviates from todo.md spec.

 how does it work?